-Mean of transport (D, E, F or G) Content Size (h × l × w) in cm Weight Priority Latest time of arrival
+Mean of transport (D, E, F or G) Content Size (h x l x w) in cm Weigh t Priorit y Latest time of arrival

-Appendix 5.5 Generalised application form based on best practice examples
+Appendix 5.5 - Generalised application form based on best practice examples

 The generalised form below is meant as inspiration for station management.
 Stations need to develop application forms that suit their specific needs.
 A station may choose to use some of the elements below, but can also add additional items relevant for their specific station.